 Discharge plans: Discharge plans can be created by physicians for patients in order to monitor them remotely even after they leave the hospital.
 Physicians are able to assign & track tasks given to the care coordination team & other clinical staff.
 This way, patients are able to avoid unnecessary travel to hospital locations, thus decreasing patient readmission.

-Multi-disciplinary teams: Often patients come across economic and psycho-social barriers to maintain their health.
+Multi-disciplinary teams: Often patients come across economic and psycho-social barriers to maintaining their health.
 Thus, the coordinated-care team must include professionals and/or a social worker to address these non-clinical barriers.

-Patient feeds: Patient feeds such as clinical notes, photos, videos, tagged comments shows on physicians? mobile phones.
-This way, physicians are able to receive patient updates, despite the former’s location and this ensures faster decisions.
+Patient feeds: Patient feeds such as clinical notes, photos, videos, and tagged comments are shown on physicians’ mobile phones.
+This way, physicians are able to receive patient updates, despite the former’s location, and this ensures faster decisions.

-Clinical notifications: Sends notifications concerning the patient’s medical summary, test performed and medications are taken.
-This way, it is ensured that physicians never miss out on a critical patient-care message, thus it encourages better-coordinated care with the team.
+Clinical notifications: Sends notifications concerning the patient’s medical summary, tests performed, and medications taken.
+This way, it is ensured that physicians never miss out on a critical patient-care message, thus it encourages better-coordinated care within the team.

-Dual Focus: A dual approach that focuses on care coordination, which is both patient-centered & population-centered, is a great means to improve patient-health and also helps in reducing the overall cost of care.
-With the population-centered approach, the platform targets a specific population like patients which High Blood Pressure ? and offers care process as per that thus preventing hospital admissions.
+Dual Focus: A dual approach that focuses on care coordination, which is both patient-centered & population-centered, is a great means to improve patient health and also helps in reducing the overall cost of care.
+With the population-centered approach, the platform targets a specific population like patients which High Blood Pressure, and offers a care process as per that, thus preventing hospital admissions.

 Follow-up Attendance: Even though most communication takes place over the phone, still in-person communication stays most effective & encouraged.
-Usually, it happens that patients or caretakers face difficulty in grasping all information provided during follow-up appointments, and thus they forget or fail to ask important questions.
-It can be improved the patient care coordinator (PCC) is able to attend certain office visits, where s/he can facilitate conversation as required, encouraging the patients to actively participate in the care process.
+Usually, it happens that patients or caretakers face difficulty in grasping all information provided during follow-up appointments, and thus, they forget or fail to ask important questions.
+It can be improved if the patient care coordinator (PCC) is able to attend certain office visits, where she can facilitate conversation as required, encouraging the patients to actively participate in the care process.

 Medications Reconciliations: Often readmission occurs due to medication mismanagement.
-With a centralization care coordination system it is possible to take a preventive approach like it reviews all the medications within 24-hour of each transition & each specialist-visit.
+With a centralization care coordination system it is possible to take a preventive approach like it reviews all the medications within 24 hours of each transition & each specialist visit.